 - Range of motion.
 Large dogs need to run, not trot.
 The tool must give them real distance to work with: at least a 6 to 8 foot chase radius.

 - Drive activation.
-Movement needs to trigger chase instinct.
-Unpredictable, fast, and responsive to the dog’s behavior in real time.
+Movement needs to trigger chase instinct — unpredictable, fast, and responsive to the dog’s behavior in real time.

 - Replaceable lure system.
 Lures are consumable.
 A quick-swap system means replacing an $8 component instead of a $30 tool.
-See the full lure replacement guide.

 Safety Notes

 This article is for educational purposes.
 If your dog’s behavior is sudden or extreme, consult your veterinarian.
+For full buying guidance, see the complete buying guide.